Indirect Inference With(Out) Constraints: Inequality Constraints on the Auxiliary Model

-By working with the computationally friendly FUNC estimator $\widehat{\beta } _{T}$ we convey exactly the same information about the auxiliary parameters $ \beta $ as the complicated linear combination of constrained estimators and KT multipliers considered by CFS.
+That is, by working with the computationally friendly FUNC estimator $\widehat{\beta } _{T}$ we convey exactly the same information as the complicated linear combination of constrained estimators and KT multipliers considered by CFS.
 The implications of this remark for the purpose of I-I are discussed in the subsequent sections.